Noël Coward: Death and honours

-By the end of the 1960s, Coward suffered from arteriosclerosis and, during the run of Suite in Three Keys, he struggled with bouts of memory loss.
+By the end of the 1960s, Coward developed arteriosclerosis and, during the run of Suite in Three Keys, struggled with bouts of memory loss.
 This also affected his work in The Italian Job, and he retired from acting immediately afterwards.
 Coward was knighted in 1970, and was elected a fellow of the Royal Society of Literature.
 He received a Tony Award for lifetime achievement in 1970.
 In 1972, he was awarded an honorary Doctor of Letters degree by the University of Sussex.